hzz0024/BioinfoTools/README.md

     number
     -   ex: `Submitted batch job 1844784`

-You can view the status of your jobs with: `squeue -u netid`
+You can view the status of your jobs with: `squeue -u netid` or `squeue`

 -   This should look something like: ![](job_status.png)